craftingcity/The-Known-World/Prenotes Dec 29 25.md

 Firstly, we need to justify our party travelling here just a little better.
 	- Mip wants to look at the ecology of the region, so we can support that by filling the rooms with alchemical components and plant life.
 	- The Great Dragoon is probably cool just having fun here, but we can introduce magic items that he can fiddle with
 	- Wrench will find a goblin who participated in the raid that killed his Wife, they have regrets about it, and the life they have lived generally.
-I want to make them sympathetic to inspire internal conflict
+I want to make them sympathetic to inspire some internal conflict, and so that they would actually be able to give solid information.
+	- Steve would be motivated by the power imbalance present in the Hells, and by the messages left in his little dream journal.

+	`Among the unreadable gibberish that most commonly appears in your journal as you sleep, a number of literate phrases have appeared since you began travelling with this group you find yourself in.
+	'Join them, they need you.'
+(02/08/106af)
+	'Guide yourselves to the red blade.'
+(03/08/106af) 'Seek the city of Mercy.'
+(04/08/106af)
+	'The keep is dirtied by the giggles of the greedy.'
+(05/08/106af)`

 ### What happened?